Co-author: Nicole Barratt

 Oil Column Heaters

-Oil column heaters warm the air through metal fins which have hot oil circulating through them.
+Oil column heaters warm the air through metal fins that have hot oil circulating through them.
 The hot air rises and then slowly circulates around the room, providing background warmth.

 - Pros: Most oil column heaters have a thermostat control, which allows a room to stay an even temperature.
 They are quiet and relatively safe to leave on, so they are good for heating bedrooms overnight.
-With a range of sizes available, they are suitable for a range of room sizes.
+With a number of sizes available, they are suitable rooms of all sizes.

 Here are some examples of oil column heaters available to buy in New Zealand.